alekshura/SourceMapper/README.md

 ## Ignore mapping

-If for any reason part of the class/interface properties should not be mapped, `Ignore Mapping` attribute should be used for that.
+If for any reason part of the class/interface properties should not be mapped, `IgnoreMapping` attribute should be used for that.
-Added `Ignore Mapping` causes that both source and target property during mapping generation will be omitted, not generating any linked map and not reporting any warning in diagnostics.
+Added `IgnoreMapping` causes that both source and target property during mapping generation will be omitted, not generating any linked map and not reporting any warning in diagnostics.
 If we have two classes `NoteDao` and `NoteDto`

 ```csharp